MattSheehanDev/mcalc/README.md

 # mcalc

-Open multiple calculator instances on macOS
+Open multiple calculator instances on macOS.

+## Usage

+Copy the MCalc.app to your AppleScripts directory.